michaelsboost/SignExchange/README.md

 MIT

 ### Availability
-Once released SignExchange will be available on the following platforms Chrome/Web/Android
+SignExchange will first be available for Android users, and other mobile devices.

 ### Tech
 Here's a list of open source projects SignExchange uses to work properly: